tableau/connector-plugin-sdk/docs/index.md

 ## Prerequisites

-To develop connectors, you need the following installed on your computer:
+To develop connectors, be sure you have the following installed on your computer:
-- Windows or Mac
+- Windows or Mac operating system
-- Tableau Desktop or Server 2019.2 or higher
+- Tableau Desktop or Tableau Server 2019.2 or higher
 - Python 3.7 or higher
 - An ODBC or JDBC data source and driver
 - The provided test data loaded in your data source